This article was last updated: 18 December 2017

 - From 6 months to 4 years, you can use either a rearward-facing or a forward-facing child restraint.

-- From ages 4 to 7, use either a forward-facing child restraint or, when they have outgrown that, a high-back booster seat.
+- From ages 4 to 7, use either a forward-facing child restraint or, when they have outgrown that, an approved booster seat.

-- Kids aged 7 and older should be in a high-back booster until they outgrow it, then they can use an adult seatbelt (as long as they’re tall enough for it to fit properly).
+- Kids aged 7 and older should be in an approved booster until they outgrow it, then they can use an adult seatbelt (as long as they’re tall enough for it to fit properly).

 But there’s still a bit to know, so here’s our overview of what the rules mean and how to safely secure your children.

 Children up to six months old must use an approved rearward-facing infant restraint.
-This type of restraint is held in place by a seatbelt and the top tether strap with the baby facing the rear of the vehicle, and has an inbuilt harness system.
+This type of restraint is held in place by a seatbelt or ISOFIX anchor, and the top tether strap, with the baby facing the rear of the vehicle, and has an inbuilt harness system.

 - An approved rearward-facing infant restraint.

 - An approved forward-facing child safety seat with an inbuilt harness.
-A forward facing restraint is held in place by a seatbelt and a top tether strap.
+A forward facing restraint is held in place by a seatbelt or ISOFIX anchor, and a top tether strap.
 The seat faces forward and incorporates a six-point harness.

 Children in this age group must not travel in the front seat of a vehicle that has two or more rows of seats.